Education-Cloud-Consultant Practice Test Questions

 Explanation:

-Before installing Education Data Architecture (EDA) into an existing org, the critical first step is to map custom objects to EDA's standard objects.
+When a customer wants to install the Education Data Architecture (EDA) into their existing Salesforce org, the most critical step is to ensure that their existing custom objects and fields are properly aligned with EDA’s standard data model.

 The Marketing department at a college emails former students twice a year informing them of upcoming fundraising events.
 The department is concern about the number of bounced emails it receives.